kelseyhightower/pipeline/labs/prerequisites.md

  In this section you will generate a [GitHub API Token](https://github.com/blog/1509-personal-api-tokens) which will be used to automate the GitHub related tasks throughout this tutorial.

  Generate a GitHub token using the official [guide](https://github.com/blog/1509-personal-api-tokens).
-While creating the token, set the token description to "pipeline", and check the `repo` and `admin:repo_hook` scopes.
+While creating the token, set the token description to "pipeline-tutorial", and check the `repo` and `admin:repo_hook` scopes.

  ![Image of GitHub UI](images/create-github-token.png)